namgk/dnr-editor/README.md

 ```

 Now test triggering the Inject node.
-* trigger the Inject nodes in either <http://localhost:1880> or <http://localhost:1881>, "1881" shows up on the Debug console
+* trigger the Inject nodes in either <http://localhost:1880> or <http://localhost:1881>, "1881" shows up on the Debug console of device 1880
 * the Debug console in <http://localhost:1881> does not show anything

 This is because the File In node is run on the device 1881 and read the dnr.test file in that device (whose content is "1881") instead of in device 1880.
 On the other hand, the Debug node is constrained to run on device 1880 so that the Debug console on <http://localhost:1881> won't be showing anything.

 ## Support
-Documentation on Node-RED can be found [here](http://nodered.org/docs/).
+Documentation on vanilla Node-RED can be found [here](http://nodered.org/docs/).

 For support or questions related to DNR, please contact [@mblackstock](http://twitter.com/mblackstock) or Nam Giang at <kyng@ece.ubc.ca>.

-For further help, or general discussion related to Node-RED, there is also a [mailing list](https://groups.google.com/forum/#!forum/node-red).

 ## Browser Support